-160 tiles, total evapotranspiration is made up of transpiration from the leaves plus a contribution from soil evaporation based on the fraction of bare soil visible through the vegetation canopy.
-Under some circumstances, this bare soil contribution in vegetated tiles is known to be too large (Van Den Hoof et al., 2013).
-We found that this source could (counter-intuitively) enhance evapotranspiration following deforestation and we therefore switched the bare soil contribution off for all plant tiles.
+- 160 tiles, total evapotranspiration is made up of transpiration from the leaves plus a contribution from soil evaporation based on the fraction of bare soil visible through the vegetation canopyprovides an additional source to transpiration for the vegetated tiles.
+Under some circumstances, this bare soil contribution in vegetated tiles is known to exaggerate the contribution of direct soil evaporation to total evapotranspirationbe too large (Van Den Hoof et al., 2013).
+We found that this source could (counterintuitively) enhance evapotranspiration following deforestation and we therefore switched it-the bare soil contribution of for - 165 all plant tiles.